Jamie Sanigar and Martin Bisp

 Liam has been an strong advocate for Empire Fighting Chance, visiting the gym and introduced us to local schools in Bristol that needed our support.
 As well as amplifying our message, he has worked alongside our young people and given up his time which has been, as always, gratefully received.

-John is the General Manager of DoubleTree by Hilton, a 4 star, 201 bedroom city centre hotel with 10 conference rooms and events for 250 people.
+John – now enjoying retirement – is the former General Manager of DoubleTree by Hilton, a 4 star, 201 bedroom city centre hotel with 10 conference rooms and events for 250 people.

 We initially met John on a volunteering day where he gave up his time.
 John has donated hotel facilities for our fundraising events and has brokered countless introductions which has furthered our reach.

 John is Chief Executive of Destination Bristol, a successful joint venture between Bristol City Council and Business West and works closely in partnership with its members, key stakeholders and partners.